davepinch/pinchy.cc/content/sites/data.census.gov/profile/Bothell_city,_Washington.md

 ---
-title: "Bothell city, Washington (data.census.gov)" census profile of: Bothell, Washington city of: Census Bureau Data (data.census.gov)
+title: "Bothell city, Washington (data.census.gov)" census profile of: Bothell, Washington city in Washington of: Census Bureau Data (data.census.gov)
 excerpt: >-
   Bothell city, Washington is a city, town, place equivalent, or township located in Washington.
 Bothell city, Washington has a land area of 13.6 square miles.
 license: public domain